ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Building on that, the value used as input to compute a token hash is defined in {{sec-token-hash-input-c-as}} for the Client and the AS, and in {{sec-token-hash-input-rs}} for the RS.
 Finally, {{sec-token-hash-output}} defines how such an input is used for computing the token hash.

 The process outlined below refers to the base64url encoding and decoding without padding (see {{Section 5 of RFC4648}}), and denotes as "binary representation" of a text string the corresponding UTF-8 encoding {{RFC3629}}, which is the implied charset used in JSON (see {{Section 8.1 of RFC8259}}).

+Consistent with {{Section 3.4 of RFC8949}}, the term "tag" is used for the entire CBOR data item consisting of both a tag number and the tag content: the tag content is the CBOR data item that is being tagged.

+Also, "tagged access token" is used to denote nested CBOR tags (possibly a single one), with the innermost tag content being a CWT.

 ## Motivation for the Used Construction # {#sec-token-hash-input-motivation}